Next course dates:

-The Swiss Institute of Feed Technology offers high-level specialized training while minimizing the trainee‘s absence from their workplace.
-In two four-week intensive courses, professional employees from the feed manufacturing industry and related industries receive the necessary training and education.
-This practically oriented specialized training enables students to understand and to operate state-of-the-art production plants and processes.
-Experiments with or without material processing establish a direct link between theory and practice.
+The Swiss Institute of Feed Technology delivers high-level, practice-oriented training with minimal time away from the workplace.
+Across two four-week intensive modules, professionals from the feed manufacturing industry and related industries acquire the knowledge and skills they need.
+Graduates are equipped to understand and confidently operate state-of-the-art production plants and process technologies.
+Hands-on experiments —both with and without product— create a direct link between theory and practice.

-The knowledge gained during the preparatory courses serves as a basis for the subsequent intensive courses.
+The knowledge acquired during the preparatory courses provides the foundation for the subsequent intensive courses.

 In the intensive courses, the students receive selective training in all important areas of modern feed manufacturing technology.
 The emphasis of training is on process technology and flow sheet design.
 The practical training offered in addition to theory enables students to understand the working principle of machinery, to discuss test results, and to familiarize themselves with modern laboratory methods.